purpleclay/gitz/docs/git/tag.md

 ## Creating an Annotated Tag

-Use the `git.WithAnnotation` option to switch to annotated tag creation mode:
+Use the `WithAnnotation` option to switch to annotated tag creation mode:

 ```{ .go .select linenums="1" hl_lines="6" }
 package main